Azure-Samples/Machine-Learning-Operationalization/README.md

 ## Getting Started

-The getting started environment uses a Data Science VM (DSVM).
+The getting started environment uses a Data Science Virtual Machine for Linux (CentOS).
+When provisioning the DSVM, choose password authentication rather than SSH.
+The getting started uses Jupyter server which requires password authentication to sign in.

 For information on provisioning a DSVM, see [Provision the Linux Data Science Virtual Machine](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-linux-dsvm-intro).

 Note: The information in this document pertains to DSVMs provisioned after February 1st, 2017.